php/policies/feature-proposals.rst

 ======

 If issues with an accepted RFC are noticed during implementation, an errata section explaining the necessary changes SHOULD be added.
+A note indicating the error and referring to the errata section SHOULD be added to all erroneous parts of the RFC text.

 Should the necessary changes significantly impact the design, it MAY be appropriate to start a follow-up discussion thread, or possibly a follow-up RFC.